fsprojects/FSharp.Formatting/docs/zero-to-hero.md

     ./Project2/Project2.fsproj
 ```

 It is recommended to have a single solution at the root.
-In some editors, it is more convenient to open a solution at the root, to easily manipulate any file in root repository folder.
+In some editors, it is more convenient to open a solution at the root, to easily manipulate any file in the root repository folder.
 When users clone your repository locally, they cannot be confused on how they need to open the project in their IDE.

 ⚠️ Please avoid putting your solution in the `src` folder.
 When we open that solution, it can be more difficult to edit files in the `docs` folder, as we can sometimes only see the `src` folder.